Grady Stiles

 Grady Franklin Stiles Jr. (June 26, 1937 – November 29, 1992) was an American freak show performer and murderer.
-His deformity was the genetic condition ectrodactyly, in which the fingers and toes are fused together to form claw-like extremities.
-Because of this, Stiles performed under the stage name "Lobster Boy".
+He had the genetic condition ectrodactyly, in which the fingers and toes are fused together to form claw-like extremities.
+Because of this, Stiles performed under the stage name "Lobster Boy."

-Family history
+Early life

+Grady Franklin Stiles Jr. was born on June 26, 1937, the fourth child of Grady Franklin Stiles Sr. and Edna Stiles.
+According to his father, the Stiles family had a history of ectrodactyly, a rare genetic condition in which the fingers and toes are fused into claw-like extremities, dating back to the 1840s.
+For generations, relatives with ectrodactyly had been exhibited in traveling carnival sideshows, and Grady Stiles Sr. earned a living as a sideshow performer.

+Growing up in the carnival industry, Stiles inherited the condition and, at the age of seven, joined his father's sideshow act, where he began performing under the stage name "Lobster Boy".
+He continued performing in traveling carnivals throughout his adult life.

-According to Grady's father, the Stiles family had a long history of ectrodactyly, dating back to 1840.
-Grady Stiles Jr. was the fourth child of Grady F. Stiles Sr. and his wife Edna.
-Capitalizing on his deformity, Grady Stiles Sr. was a sideshow attraction in a traveling carnival.
-After Grady Jr. was born he was folded into his father's sideshow act at the age of seven.
-Stiles married twice and had four children, two of whom also had ectrodactyly.
-Stiles and his two children toured together as The Lobster Family.
-When not traveling with the carnival, the Stiles family lived in Gibsonton, Florida, where many other carnival performers lived during the winter season.
+In adulthood, Stiles married twice and had four children, two of whom also inherited ectrodactyly.
+He later toured with two of his children as The Lobster Family.
+During the winter months, when many carnival performers stopped touring, the family lived in Gibsonton, Florida.

+Personal life

 Stiles was an alcoholic and was abusive to his family.
 Due to his ectrodactyly, he was unable to walk.
 While he sometimes used a wheelchair, he most commonly used his hands and arms for locomotion.
 He developed substantial upper body strength that, when combined with his bad temper and alcoholism, made him dangerous to others.
-Grady's first wife, Mary Teresa, left him to marry Harry Glenn Newman, a little person who was billed as the "Smallest Man in the World".
+Stiles' first wife, Mary Teresa, left him to marry Harry Glenn Newman, a little person who was billed as the "Smallest Man in the World".